CardosoMurilo-Econ/InteractiveFixedEffect/README.md

 This Python library provides functions to:

 1) Compute **Principal Components** using the functions *PCA* or *factor_dimensionality* to extract factors from a dataset by maximizing tr(F'X'XF) or tr(L'X'XL), where F is the common factor, L is the loading factor, and X is the data matrix.
-This method follows the approach proposed by Bai and Ng (2002): [https://doi.org/10.1111/1468-0262.00273](https://doi.org/10.1111/1468-0262.00273).
+This method follows the approach proposed by [Bai and Ng (2002)](https://doi.org/10.1111/1468-0262.00273).

 2) Estimate the **Interactive Fixed Effects** (IFE) model using the *IFE* function for large panel datasets based on the following equations: